-Many NRIs and PIOs/OCIs (Indians/Indian Origins) are living abroad (USA, UK, Australia, Singapore).
-These NRIs/PIOs either hold immovable property in India.
-NRIs/PIOs acquire these properties by way of their investment in past.
+Many NRIs and PIOs/OCIs (Indians/Indian Origins), living abroad (USA, UK, Australia, Singapore), hold immovable property in India.
+NRIs/PIOs acquire these properties by way of their own investment in past.
 In many cases, NRIs inherit the property from their parents/grandparents.
 For many reasons, NRIs/PIOs, who are living abroad, want to sell their property and remit the funds abroad.
 In many cases, NRIs/PIOs plan to sell India property to buy property abroad which they can use.

 Property sale matter raises a series of queries in the mind of NRIs, PIOs.
 Here, are some standard questions, which arises in the mind of NRI/PIO property seller:

 - What is Capital Gain?
 How to calculate capital gain?

 - What is the TDS on sale of immovable property?
 How it is different for NRIs/PIOs?

 - How NRIs OCIs can get a Nil rate or lower Rate of TDS certificate (Form 13)?

 - How to pay taxes and remit the funds abroad?
 What is Form 15CA, 15CB etc?